stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (cyuan10-stat6250): I could not find the instructions for the projects, can you provide more directions about the projects?
 - Question (kveng-stat6250): Where are the Team Project 1 and Team Project 2 instructions handouts?
 How many people in a team?
 How do we choose our team?
 How do we report slacker in our team?
 - Question (meisenbach-stat6250): Where will the data for the projects come from?
+- Question (dlee117−stat6250): What are the goals of the two team projects (besides getting good grades on them)?
+- Answer (dlee117-stat6250): To collaboratively work toward creative solutions and adding value to each team-member's work-sample portfolio.
+If your code doesn't work, someone else can take a look with fresh eyes and see if they can come up with a solution.
+This fosters teamwork and communication.

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?